howtographql/howtographql/content/backend/graphql-go/0-introduction.md

 and return response in desired form.
 GraphQL is a query language for API so you can send queries and ask for what you need and exactly get that piece of data.
-In this sample query we are looking for address, title of the links and name of the user who add it:
+In this sample query we are looking for address, title of the links and name of the user who added it:

 ```
 query {